cranksters/playdate-reverse-engineering/formats/pdt.md

 | `0`    | `uint16` | Num cells |
 | `2`    | `uint16` | Num cells again? |

 ### Table

-After this header, there is a table of uint32 offsets for each cell aside from the first one, as well as an offset to the end of the data.
+After this header, there is a table of int32 offsets for each cell aside from the first one, as well as an offset to the end of the data.

-Offsets are relative to the end of this table.
-The first cell always begins directly after this table
+Offsets are relative to the end of the table, and the first cell always begins directly after the table.

 ### Cell header